-Next year’s banding event runs from Tuesday, April 14th, 2020, to Saturday, April 18th, at Baldwin County’s historic Fort Morgan (110 AL-180, Gulf Shores).
+This year’s banding event runs from Tuesday, April 19th, to Saturday, April 23rd, at Baldwin County’s historic Fort Morgan (110 AL-180, Gulf Shores).
 We invite the public to join us during the following hours:

-Reviving the bird banding program originally championed by the late Bob Sargent and his wife, Martha, this event provides an invaluable look at spring migrants traveling across the Coastal Alabama section of the Mississippi Flyway.
-Throughout the week, participants enjoy unparalleled access to the researchers and the work, with up-close-and-personal views of some amazing birds.
+Join our staff, guest researchers, and banding volunteers for an invaluable look at the many spring migrants touching down in Coastal Alabama on their journey up the Mississippi Flyway.
+Bring your cameras and enjoy unparalleled access to the researchers and their work, with up-close-and-personal views of some amazing birds!

 Remember to bring water, bug spray, sunscreen, and perhaps an outdoor chair; restrooms and concessions are available next to the ferry, and all ages are welcome to attend.
-(Please note that while the Coastal Alabama Bird Banding Project is free, there is an admission fee to enter the park.
-For up-to-date pricing, visit http://www.fort-morgan.org.)
+(Please note that while the Coastal Alabama Bird Banding event is free, there is an admission fee to enter the park.
+For up-to-date pricing, visit their website.)

 Eric Soehren, Ecologist, Alabama Department of Conservation & Natural Resources

 A graduate of Jacksonville State University with both undergraduate and master’s degrees in Biology, Eric has been a zoologist with the Alabama Department of Conservation and Natural Resource’s State Lands Division since 1997.
 He currently manages the Wehle Land Conservation Center (WLCC), where he administers the Avian Conservation Center, which works to develop and coordinate bird research and monitoring programs.
 Eric is actively involved with several conservation organizations including the Alabama Ornithological Society, Southeast Partners in Amphibian and Reptile Conservation, and the Inland Bird Banding Association.